sap-tutorials/sap-build-process-automation/tutorials/spa-bapi-actiongroup/spa-bapi-actiongroup.md

 ## Intro
 BAPI is a standard interface to the business object model in SAP products.
 BAPIs are the primary methods through which customer code and third-party applications interact with SAP products.
 An Action Group is collection of actions that once executed, return some response.
 BAPI is part of an Action Group whose actions help you to construct the parameters to execute the BAPI module and return the BAPI response.

-In this tutorial, you will create an Action Group Artifact and connect to BAPI RFC_GET_TABLE and query the **MAKT-Material Master** related table.
+In this tutorial, you will create an Action Group Artifact and connect to `BAPI RFC_GET_TABLE` and query the **MAKT-Material Master** related table.

+---

 ### Execute BAPI module in SAP GUI system